‘We can do this!’ amputee veteran declares in his plea for border wall funds

 The veteran is working with a law firm to craft a binding document to ensure all money goes to the wall, and if the goal isn’t reached, all donations will be refunded, he said.

-Saying that the President has “followed through on just about every promise” he made in his campaign, Kolfage says it’s every citizen’s duty to help Trump overcome Democratic resistance to the wall and “make America safe again.”
+Saying Trump has “followed through on just about every promise” he made in his campaign, Kolfage says it’s every citizen’s duty to help Trump overcome Democratic resistance to the wall and “make America safe again.”

 “Too many Americans have been murdered by illegal aliens and too many illegals are taking advantage of the United States taxpayers with no means of ever contributing to our society,” the husband and father says in soliciting donations.